How Do I Know If My Home Has Drywood Termites?

 If you don’t think you have an infestation but want to prevent termites altogether, here are the top ways to prevent an infestation in your home:

-Pre-treat the wood using termite specific insecticide to prevent termites from ever entering.
+- Pre-treat your wood: If you're having a new home built, make sure to pre-treat your wood using termite-specific insecticide to prevent termites from ever entering.

 Because termites cause such serious damage, they should be dealt with as quickly and thoroughly as possible.
 Some common treatment options for drywood termites include:

 - Fumigation: This treatment involves covering your property with a tent and releasing a predetermined amount of fumigant into the affected areas of the house.

 - Heat Treatments: Heat treatments aim to heat up the affected area to a temperature that is deadly to termites.
 This kills the colony without the need for tenting and fumigation.

 - Cold Treatment: Similar to heat treatment, cold treatment aims to kill the termites by controlling the temperature.
 Liquid nitrogen is administered to the affected area, lowering the temperature to a point not survivable by the infestation.